 As an open learner the facilitator of your PBL group is responsible for “assessing” your participation at the end of the course in order for you to get the certificate, which is awarded from ONL.

-As an institutional learner the facilitator of your PBL group (which might be from any of the organising institutions) is responsible for the PBL part, whilst your course leader(s) for your institutional course will be your contact person and also will “assess” your overall participation (including the blogging) at the end of the course in order for you to get the certificate, which is awarded from your institution.
+As an institutional learner the facilitator of your PBL group (which might be from any of the organising institutions) is responsible for the PBL part, whilst your course leader(s) for your institutional course will be your contact person and also will “assess” your overall participation (including your blog posts) at the end of the course in order for you to get the certificate, which is awarded from your institution.

 The course requirements as presented above are general and applicable for open learners and all participating institutions, however each institution might have specified some details – please check with your institution’s course leaders.